Youth crime and prevention

 - Triage, Liaison and Diversion and Early Help - the YOT has a small prevention team that delivers or oversees prevention focused services including Triage and Liaison and Diversion, Out of Court Disposals, Youth Inclusion Projects and targeted youth diversionary activities.
 Prevention assessments of need alongside health and education screenings are offered to young people who have been arrested for the first time to ensure that any unmet need is identified early and that they are appropriately supported by relevant services.
 At the same time, our approach puts any victims of their offending at the heart of interventions.
 Other targeted diversionary schemes are available for young people involved in, or at risk of involvement in, anti-social behaviour.
 These services offer support to young people in need on a voluntary engagement basis.
 The range of diversionary activities are in place to prevent and divert children and young people from entering the criminal justice system and to keep them safe by offering positive activities and access into support services as an alternative

-- Involvement of victims - the YOT ensures that at every opportunity the victim's views are heard and that they are given the option to be involved in any decisions about the young person's reparation work, restorative justice interventions or conferences
+- Involvement of victims - the YOT ensures that at every opportunity the victim's views are heard and that they are given the option to be involved in any decisions about the young person's reparation work, restorative justice interventions or conferences.
+The Code of Practice for Victims of Crime (October 2013) provides information about services to victims of crime.

 - Better parenting - the YOT ensures that parents are offered support, advice and guidance to assist parents in managing and supporting their child and family as necessary